Dudemanguy/vmn/options.md

 ### Main Options

+``--input-mode<yes|no>``\
+   Launches vmn in an interactive input mode.
+This returns the integer value of keys pressed on screen.
+This can be useful if you want to set a keybind but do not know the correct          keycode to use.

 ``--library=<directory>``\
    Tells vmn which parent directory to search for audio files.
 If this option is omitted or the directory is invalid, this defaults to `$HOME/Music`.